 | Page 37 | Alexander Street

-Engineering Case Studies Online and Psychological Experiments Online are available to libraries worldwide via annual subscription or one-time purchase.
+The PBS Video Collection from Alexander Street Press is available to academic, public, and school libraries in North America via three-year subscription.
+The collection is on sale through December 2014.
 No special setup or software is required—all you need is an Internet browser.
 For more information or to request a trial or price quote, email sales [at] alexanderstreet [dot] com

 ###